 Flights to Mweya or Kasese airport are the easiest since they are located just near Queen Elizabeth national park.
 The flight from Entebbe/Kajjansi airstrip to Mweya/ Kasese airfield takes 1 hour and 15 minutes.
 Both parks can be accessed through Kihihi, Kasese and Mweya airstrips depending on the available domestic flight and the routing you plan to use.

 Aero link Uganda and fly Uganda prepare daily scheduled and charter domestic flights to Mweya, Kasese and Kihihi airstrips.
 These are two daily flights one in the morning and another at noon.
 You are required to check in 90 minutes before the departure of your flight therefore, we advise you to book your flight earlier.

 Distance from Kasese airstrip to the parks is 1-2 hours, from Mweya is 45 minutes and from Kihihi is 3-4 hours’ drive.
 Mweya airstrip is very convenient and for those who wish to reduce the distance from the airstrip to the parks, you can take charter flights although expensive but they can land in even smaller fields.
-Organizing a fly-in safari to Mweya and Kibale forest national park

 Organizing and booking a fly-in to Mweya and Kibale national park